 Imagine this: You’ve made it to the end of an extensive interviewing process with your dream company, only to find out that your background check did not come back clean.
 The worst part?
 What they found is not true.

 Unfortunately, this is not a rare occurrence.
 Many job seekers are confronted with misinformation in their background checks, forced to prove the findings wrong and fight for the position they deserve.
-If you’re afraid this might happen to you, it’s never too early (or late) to tackle the issue.
+If you’re afraid this might happen to you, it’s never too early or too late to tackle the issue.
 Here’s how to prevent and fix misinformation in your background check.

 Editor’s note: Looking for the right online reputation management service?
 Fill out the questionnaire below to be connected with vendors that can help.

-Next, run a background check on yourself “to see what employers will see and double check that the information is accurate,” said Elizabeth McLean, general counsel for GoodHire, an employment screening company.
-“However, it’s important to use an FCRA [Fair Credit Reporting Act]-compliant consumer reporting agency – the same type of provider that an employer would use.
+You can also run a background check on yourself “to see what employers will see and double-check that the information is accurate,” said Elizabeth McLean, general counsel for GoodHire, an employment screening company.
+“However, it’s important to use an FCRA-compliant consumer reporting agency – the same type of provider that an employer would use.
 Online background screening services that cater only to consumers may not have access to the proprietary resources and specialized databases that many employers require, and they won’t show you the same depth of information.”

-To avoid such issues, there are simple fixes like making sure all dates, titles, and degrees or professional licenses on your resume are accurate and up to date, added Rebecca Weiser, compliance manager at Verified First.
+You can also take simple measures to avoid such issues in the first place, like making sure all dates, titles, and degrees or professional licenses on your resume are accurate and up to date, added Rebecca Weiser, compliance manager at Verified First.